maniospas/storyengine/README.md

 ## Hud

-You can also crate an interface at the top of your screen.
-You can add to this interface as the story progresses by enclosing a set of lines into `%%`.
-Each of those two symbols should be placed in a line separately from other text to mark the beginning and end of the information.
+You can also crate an interface at the top of your screen by enclosing a set of lines between two `%`.
+Each of those should be placed in a line separately from other text to mark the beginning and end of the information.
 This text is also re-evaluated every time it is drawn.

-For example, the code below
+You can modify this interface as the story progresses too.
+Add a Hud element name after the first `%` to overwrite only any previous elements of the same name.
+This also means that you get to construct Huds by combining multiple segments, like below.

 ```mdx
 =10 max_health